InverterNetwork/contracts/docs/Modules.md

 ### Proposal Callbacks

-A module can trigger a callback from its proposal via the internal `triggerProposalCallback(funcData, op)` function.
+A module can trigger a callback from its proposal via the internal `_triggerProposalCallback(funcData, op)` function.
 The `op` argument specifies whether the callback is executed via `call` or `delegatecall`, i.e. whether the callback is executed in the proposal's context or the module's context.

 ### Callbacks executed in the Proposal's Context

-In order to easily access the proposal's storage in proposal callback functions invoked via `delegatecall`, the contract inherits from the auto-generated `ProposalStorage` contract (`src/generated/ProposalStorage.sol`) to mirror the proposal's storage layout.
+In order to easily access the proposal's storage in a given proposal, callback functions are invoked via `delegatecall`, the *base module* contract inherits from the auto-generated `ProposalStorage` contract (`src/generated/ProposalStorage.gen.sol`) to mirror the proposal's storage layout.

-All variables inherited from the `ProposalStorage` are prefixed with `__Proposal_`.
+All variables inherited from the `ProposalStorage` are prefixed with `__Proposal_` and declared as `internal` for convenience.

 Per convention, such `delegatecall`-callbacks **SHOULD**: